CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Group Metadata

 Metadata may be assigned to groups.
-Groups represent collections of contents, or "layers".
+Groups represent collections of contents.
 Contents are assigned to groups with the `3DTILES_metadata` content extension.

 ```jsonc
 {